Imagic: History

 Imagic filed for an initial public offering (IPO) in November 1982 with underwriters Merrill Lynch, Hambrecht & Quist, and Alex Brown.
 Grubb and Dougherty, along with CFO Dennis Rowland completed a public offering road show.
-The offering was well received and the company was set to go public in early December.
-Just days before the offering Atari announced that video game console sales were significantly down for the 1982 Christmas season.
-This news negatively affected demand for Imagic's stock and the underwriters along with the company decided to delay the offering.
-Unfortunately the industry was in for a prolonged decline and the company never managed to go public.
+The offering was well received and the company was set to go public on December 10, 1982.
+On December 8th, Warner Communications announced that sales at Atari were significantly down for the 1982 Christmas season.
+This news negatively affected demand for Imagic's stock forcing the offering to be delayed indefinetly.

-Atari also sued Imagic over Demon Attack because of its resemblance to Phoenix, to which Atari had the exclusive home-version rights.
-The case was settled out of court.
+Imagic was heavily affected by the video game crash of 1983.
+Following outcry from retailers following the 1982 Christmas season, Imagic implemented a buyback program.
+Imagic agreed to buy millions of games back from retailers to provide shelf space for new titles.
+In order to raise money for storage fees on these old games, Imagic reportedly sold $12 million of its own company stock.
+In early September 1983, the company laid off 40 out of 170 employees.
+By October, Imagic had laid off most of its workforce and announced that they would exclusively become a "game design house" and discontinue production of their own games..
+By November, Bill Grubb had been replaced by Bruce Davis as CEO.
+Davis had represented the company as legal counsel during the failed IPO launch.
+After losing confidence in Grubb, the board was drawn to Davis thanks to his accounting background and his previous prediction of the industry crash.

+Imagic appeared at the 1984 Consumer Electronics Show with plans for four IBM PCjr games.
+Imagic was eventually liquidated in 1986.
+The rights to Imagic's most popular titles have been owned by Activision since the late 1980s, and they have been re-released on several occasions.

 Fan club

 During its height, Imagic ran a fan club for their games, the Numb Thumb Club, which published an annual newsletter.
 Only two issues were published before Imagic's decline began in late 1983.